Domains & Publish Targets

 Vivd uses two main domain usages:

-tenant_host: an organization or tenant host used to reach that workspacepublish_target: a domain intended for a live published site
+tenant_host: a legacy Vivd-owned organization host assigned by an operatorpublish_target: a domain intended for a live published site

 For most live-site launches, publish_target is the clearest fit.